n0rmancodes/Vidpolaris/docs/api/README.md

 # Endpoint Documentation

-All endpoints return a JSON body that can be parsed and used to your liking.
+All endpoints return a JSON body (unless otherwise noted) that can be parsed and used to your liking.

 ## Instance Information